WU Vienna University of Economics and Business

 One of the best aspects of WU is the university’s location in Vienna.
 Vienna is the capital city of Austria and regarded as one of the safest and most beautiful cities in Europe.
 This historic city of approximately 2 million is a cultural, economic, and political hub with excellent infrastructure, ample green space, and a vibrant social scene.
 The city is known for its high quality of life and is easy to navigate by bus, tram, or subway system.
 Its central location in Europe makes it an important hub for international organizations such as OPEC and the UN and multinational companies including CocaCola.
 Whether enjoying an afternoon in a traditional Viennese café, visiting a grand imperial palace, or studying on the banks of the Danube River, there will never be a shortage of interesting things to discover in this remarkable city.

 Students take regular university courses with local and international students.
 Many courses are taught in block format, which offers additional scheduling flexibility but requires attention to detail when registering for courses.
-Students studying at WU during the Fall semester should only register for classes that end in December, unless staying later is preferred.
-A typical semester will consist of taking 30-36 ECTS credits at WU.
+Students studying at WU during the Fall semester should only register for classes that end in December, unless staying later is not problematic.

 The WU International Office provides a pre-semester orientation specially designed for its exchange students.
 The orientation program includes helpful sessions designed to acquaint students with the university and city, plus a cultural program with sightseeing opportunities and field trips.